ewang58/ML-Fibre-Regression/README.md

 ![SVR 2](Image/SVR 2.png)

 It is what SVM essentially does.
-It will also work on a more difficult circumstances:
+It will also work in a more difficult circumstances:

 ![SVR 3](Image/SVR 3.png)